oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/setup-robot-environment/setup-robot-environment.md

 ## Introduction

-This lab walks you through the process of setting up a Robot environment to create Robot flows.
-This includes the installation of the robot agent and its dependencies.
+This lab walks you through the process of setting up a robot environment to create robot flows.
+This includes installing the robot agent and its dependencies.

 ### About Robot Environments

 The host where a robot runs, typically a Linux or Windows virtual machine (VM), is called an environment.
 It is common to group these VMs logically into environment pools to enable load balancing in production.

-For this workshop, we will complete the steps to setup a robot on your local machine.
+For this workshop, you will set up a robot on your local machine.

 Estimated Lab Time: 15 minutes